dzgierski19/helpDesk-lite/README.md

 📌 Helpdesk Lite — Prompt-Driven Development (PDD)

-Helpdesk Lite is a complete, two-tier system (Laravel + Angular) with triage, API integration, and a UI Storybook — built using a Prompt-Driven Development (PDD) approach with:

-- **Gemini CLI** → generating prompts and commands
-- **Codex (gpt-5.1-codex)** → generating code
-- **project_spec.md** → single source of truth
-- **notes/llm/** → LLM iteration logs

-The repository contains a complete backend, frontend, Storybook, and a full LLM workflow.

----
+## Overview
+Helpdesk Lite is a complete two-tier support platform composed of a Laravel backend API, an Angular frontend, and a Storybook-powered design system.
+Every line of code is produced via Prompt-Driven Development: Gemini prompts define the desired change and OpenAI Codex executes those prompts to generate code.
+The stack, specification, and LLM logs live in this monorepo so the workflow is transparent and reproducible.

-### 🏗 Project Structure (monorepo)
+## 🏗 Project Structure (monorepo)
 ```
 helpdesk-lite/
 │